develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-loaded-dice.markdown

 implementation of biased dice.
 With this core AI function, my friend, you'll get far in your life!

-This function returns you a random integer number that is always smaller than the **max_number_limit** that you give as a parameter.
+This function returns you a random integer number that is always smaller than the **initial_max_limit** that you give as a parameter.
 The other parameter, **bias_factor** is also an integer, telling how many times you randomly reduce the max number.
 The bigger cheat_factor is, the more likely the function is to produce outcomes biased toward zero.
-But no matter how high the bias factor is, the chance will always exist that you still get the highest possible number, which is max_number_limit - 1.
+But no matter how high the bias factor is, the chance will always exist that you still get the highest possible number, which is initial_max_limit - 1.

 for example:
 {% highlight ruby %}